CoreCivic: Colorado

-CCA closed the Huerfano County Correctional Center at Walsenburg, Colorado, in 2010.
+CCA closed the Huerfano County Correctional Center in Walsenburg, Colorado, in 2010.
 CCA appealed an initial county assessment of $30.5 million in property taxes for 2010.
 CCA's contract with the county had specified that CCA would pay only $19 million for 2011 and $15 million for each of the next three years.

-It also closed Kit Carson Correctional Facility at Burlington, Colorado in 2016.
+It also closed Kit Carson Correctional Facility in Burlington, Colorado, in 2016.